 You can enjoy the magnificent view over Vienna all year round, and the cabins can even be booked for special occasions like dinners and weddings.

 While visiting Vienna, do not forget to also see the historic city center, the Schönbrunn Palace, the Belvedere Palace, and the iconic Hundertwasserhaus.
 The Austrian capital is full of old beautiful buildings and churches, and it has something to offer to its visitors during every season of the year – may it be the Christmas markets in the winter or the free film and music festival in the summer.

-The wheel that is the tallest in Asia, second tallest in the world
+The wheel is the tallest in Asia, the second tallest in the world

 Singapore’s iconic observation wheel, the Singapore Flyer, commands the skyline in the downtown suburbs.
 At a height of 165 meters, it is amongst the tallest structures in the city and clearly complements the neighboring architecture of Marina Bay Sands, the Helix Bridge, and Gardens by the Bay.
 This is thanks to its clean and modern architectural design.

 The view from atop the Singapore Flyer is impressive as it overlooks the entirety of downtown Singapore.
 It offers a great angle for viewing some of the other architecturally designed buildings in the city.

 Aside from riding the wheel itself, it looks impressive as it stands out within the city.
 For photography enthusiasts, it is a great subject to photograph during either sunrise or sunset.